ufarooq/IPFSLite/README.md

     a debug flag, where even more output can be retrieved from the underlying IPFS node.
     <br>The **Inbox** and **Outbox** have no real value for the user of the application, it should
     only show how, where and what kind of information are stored.
+    - Personal Data
+    <br>No personal data are required to run the application.
+    <br>The name of the peer is simply the brand name of the phone.

 ### Settings